greenpeace/eclean/README.md

 * Differentiate **suppressed** donors from other suppressed emails.

-Standardize field values in records:
+Standardise field values in records:

 * Removes all non numeric digits from the **phone_number** field
 * Removes all non valid digits from the Spanish **id_number** field